-We have audited the non-statutory financial statements of eircom Holdings (Ireland) Limited ('the Company') and its subsidiaries ('the Group') for the year ended 30 June 2020, which comprise the Group Income Statement, Group Statement of Comprehensive Income, Group Balance Sheet, Group Cash Flow Statement, Group Statement of Changes in Equity and notes to the financial statements, including the summary of significant accounting policies set out in note 3.
+We have audited the non-statutory financial statements of eircom Holdings (Ireland) Limited ('the Company') and its subsidiaries ('the Group') for the period ended 31 December 2021, which comprise the Group Income Statement, Group Statement of Comprehensive Income, Group Balance Sheet, Group Cash Flow Statement, Group Statement of Changes in Equity and notes to the financial statements, including the summary of significant accounting policies set out in note 3.
 The financial reporting framework that has been applied in their preparation is International Financial Reporting Standards (IFRS) as adopted by the European Union.